eProsima/Integration-Service-docs/docs/technical.rst

     :start-after: // Topic Type 1 Start
     :end-before: // Topic Type 1 End

-It will be called with the TopicType ``name`` and must return an instance of it (subclass of *Fast RTPS's* :class:`TopicDataType`).
+It receives the ``name`` of the TopicType and must return an instance of it (subclass of *Fast RTPS's* :class:`TopicDataType`).
 If the provided type is unknown, the function must return :class:`nullptr`.